-Irony of doing business in a developing country is that there are lots of opportunities hidden underneath bigger challenges.
-Geographically, Nepal is placed between two giant economies- India and China, but it has not being able to utilize this strategic advantage.
+An irony of doing business in a developing country is that there are lots of opportunities hidden underneath bigger challenges.
+Geographically, Nepal is placed between two giant economies- India and China, but it has not been able to utilize this strategic advantage.
 By 2020, China is expected to become the world’s largest economy whereas India is expected to rank fourth on the global economic scale by 2025.
-Therefore, if Nepal works towards making conducive environment for businesses, it has tremendous potential for growth.
+Therefore, if Nepal works towards making the conducive environment for businesses, it has tremendous potential for growth.

 A high ease of doing business on World Bank’s report, ‘Doing Business (DB)’ ranking indicates a favorable regulatory environment to start and operate a local firm in that particular country.
 Nepal was ranked 105 out of 190 countries in ease of doing business as compared to 107 last year.
 As per World Bank, this increase was due to ease of getting secured loans and increase in the requirement of corporate transparency to protect minority investors.
 It also shows the improvement in Nepal’s business climate in the past year.